stake-house/eth-wizard/README.md

 ## Support

-If you have any question or if you need additional support, make sure to get in touch with the ETHStaker community on:
+If you have any question or if you need additional support, make sure to get in touch with the EthStaker community on:

 * Discord: [discord.io/ethstaker](https://discord.io/ethstaker)
 * Reddit: [reddit.com/r/ethstaker](https://www.reddit.com/r/ethstaker/)

+## Financial support

+If you would like to help and support eth-wizard, check out [our donation page](donation.md).

 ## Credits